smohadjer/filterlist/README.md

-Filterlist is a small (3.7kb) no-dependency JavaScript library that allows you to filter any arbitrary group of HTML elements by adding data attributes to them.
-Filtering can be triggered via URL queries, or HTML form elements, or programmatically via a script.
+Filterlist is a small (4kb) TypeScript library with no dependencies that allows filtering of arbitrary HTML elements via data attributes.
+Filtering can be triggered using URL parameters, or by adding form elements to page, or programmatically via another script.

-## Demo
+## Examples
 Examples in GitHub Repo:
 - [Minimal demo filtering via URL parameter](https://smohadjer.github.io/filterlist/demo/minimal.html)
 - [Filtering span elements inside a div](https://smohadjer.github.io/filterlist/demo/demo-list.html)